vendia/blog/posts/2022-09-15-api-design-best-practices.md

 ---
-title: 'API Design Best Practices'
+title: 'API design best practices'
 description: 'James Gimourginas, Director of Solutions Architecture and Customer Success, takes a deep dive into API design best practices as they apply to REST APIs, GraphQL, and API automation.'
 date: '2022-09-15'
 categories: